LadaOndris/hands/README.md

 This project performs gesture recognition from depth images.
 It consists of hand detection, hand pose estimation, and gesture classification.
-Hands are detected using a Tiny YOLOv3 model.
-The gesture recognition system then uses a JGR-P2O hand pose estimator to determine the hands' skeleton, which is used for gesture classification.

 See demonstration videos, which are located in the `docs/` directory.